 The most basic command for moving directories and files is cp.
 Its structure is simple: cp < options > < filesourcefile > < target > .
-By default, cp overwrites any files of the same name in the target directory, but you can be cautious and use the -b option to back up any files that are overwritten or the -u option to overwrite only files that are newer than the ones in the target directory (Figure 1).
+By default, cp overwrites any files of the same name in the target directory, but you can be cautious and use the -b option to backup any files that are overwritten, or the -u option to overwrite only files that are newer than the ones in the target directory (Figure 1).

 Also, you can add --preserve = mode to choose to preserve file attributes, such as owner or timestamp, or --no-preserve = mode to have them changed in the files' new location.
-Whether or not you preserve attributes is especially important when you are logged in as root and moving around files owned by another user - say, for a backup of the /home directory.
+Whether you preserve attributes or not is especially important when you are logged in as root and moving files owned by another user around - say, for a backup of the /home directory.

-Sometimes, you might not want to waste hard drive space on multiple copies of the same file, in which case you might prefer to use ln-s file link to create a symbolic link, or pointer, to the original file, which takes up much less space (Figure 2).
-Later, if you copy these symbolic links to a backup, you can use cp-L to ensure that the original file, not the link, is used.
+Sometimes, you might not want to waste hard drive space on multiple copies of the same file, in which case you might prefer to use ln -s file link to create a symbolic link, or pointer, to the original file, which takes up much less space (Figure 2).
+Later, if you copy these symbolic links to a backup, you can use cp -L to ensure that the original file, not the link, is used.

 Alternatively, you might prefer to move a file with mv, which takes many of the same options as cp.
-Also, you can use mv to rename a file, giving it the same directory path but a different final name (Figure 3).
-For example, to change the name of the file garden.png while keeping it in the same directory, you could use mv ./garden.png ./ sun-yat-sen-gardens.png.
+Also, use mv to rename a file, giving it the same direcnanday:~# cp -u --preserve=owner /home/bruce/.odt /media/disk/ tory path but a different final name (Figure 3).
+For instance, if you wanted to change the name of the file garden.png while keeping it in the same directory, you could use the command mv./garden.png./sun-yat-sen-gardens.png.